t-bucchi/minipro/README.md

 ## Installation on macOS

-The easiest way to install on macOS is by using brew to install the most recent release:
+The easiest way to install on macOS is by using [homebrew](https://brew.sh/) to install the most recent release:

 ```nohighlight
 brew install minipro